koraytugay/koraytugay.github.io/content/algorithms-to-live-by.md

 #### Moore's Algorithm - Minimizing the Total Delayed Task Count
 - Start just like Earliest Due Date
-- Whenever you encounter a task that you will not finish in time, skip it and do it at the very end
+  - Whenever you encounter a task that will be delayed
+    - Skip working on the task and move it to end of the queue

 #### Shortest Processing Time - Maximizing the Finished Task Count
 - Always do the shortest task first, ignoring the deadline
   - This will lead to fastest removal of things from the to-do list

 __Earliest Due Date vs Moore's Algorithm Example in Java__